gauthig/greenbutton-influxdb/README.md

 Features
 - [X] Parse SCE NetMetering version of Green Button CSV file - Solar File is grouped by day by Received (Sent to Utility) or Delivered (from Utiliy)
+- [X] Provide feature to load different utility formats
+-       SCE (Southern Cal.)
+Time of use / Net Metering , Pepco (Maryland)
-- [X] Parse SCE non-Netmetering version of Green Button CSV file - Normal Residential Customers without solar File is group by day and has Consumed header tag
+- [ ] Parse SCE non-Netmetering version of Green Button CSV file - Normal Residential Customers without solar File is group by day and has Consumed header tag
 - [X] Send data to influxdb (v1, non-ssl) - should be on private network and not public accessible due to no SSL
 - [X] Grafana dashboard to analyze Energy Delivery and Generation